almayor/Lem-in/README.md

 ./generator --flow-thousand | ./Lem_in
 ```

-(_NOTE_ that the `generator` has been made available to use in a Linux compilation.
+(_NOTE_ that the `generator` has been made available to us in a Linux compilation.
 If you're running OSX, you could use a Docker `gcc` container or a VM.
 Alternatively, you could use the many pre-generated example maps in the `example-maps` directory)

 # Acknowledgements